spinnaker/kleat/README.md

 - Halyard provided a default value for every possible member of the halconfig.
-Kleat neither requires nor supplies any default values, which means it is acceptable to remove all values for which the behavior of an unspecified field is acceptable.
+Kleat neither requires nor supplies any default values, which means it is acceptable to remove all values for which the microservice's deafult value is acceptable.
 For example, if you do not use the Google App Engine provider, you can remove the `Providers.AppengineProvider` block from your halconfig.